 Run by café veterans

 Stora Bageriet is run by veterans in the café industry, the same team who run Gast.
-Stora Bageriet serves specialty coffee, sourdough bread, sandwiches, natural wines and beer from local producers in the beautiful premises of Scenkonstmuseet, the Swedish Museum of Performing Arts
+The menu includes specialty coffee, sourdough bread and other photogenic dishes.

 - Read more on Thatsup